dinisurunisal/Suicide-Risk-Prediction-Datascience/README.md

 # Suicide-Risk-Prediction

-Backend Component of the Suicide Risk Prediction Project
+Server side of the Suicide Risk Prediction Project